subeeshcbabu-zz/buildorch/README.md

 ```
 ##### build

 To execute the build task.
-Default command is `npm install`
+By Default `npm install` and `node_modules/bower/bin/bower install` are executed.
+The default validator used for npm install and bower install checks are defined in `lib/util/validateutil`

 ```javascript
 	"build" : {
 		"files" : [